WeichenStars/WeichenStars.github.io/_pages/publication.md

  + W. Wang, S. A. Kassin et al. in prep.
 (2024)

- *Connection Between star-forming galaxies and Their Cool Winds at z ~ 1*
+ *Connection Between Star-forming Galaxies and Their Cool Winds at z ~ 1*

  + W. Wang, S. A. Kassin, S. M. Faber, D. C. Koo et al. ApJ in press (2022, [arXiv: 2109.12133](https://arxiv.org/abs/2109.12133){:target="_blank"}):\
  *The Baltimore Oriole’s Nest: Cool Winds from the Inner and Outer Parts of a Star-Forming Galaxy at z = 1.3*